felipec/git/README.md

   transport/improv ... [master, gh/transport/improv] ...
 ```

-Another advantage of this assymetry is that `git branch -vv` can show separate
+Another advantage of this asymmetry is that `git branch -vv` can show separate
 ahead and behind markers, for example behind master (`master<`) and ahead of
 mine/feature-a (`mine/feature-a>`).